Aimee Semple McPherson: Faith healing ministry

-McPherson's ability to draw crowds was also greatly assisted by her faith healing presentations.
+McPherson's ability to draw crowds was greatly assisted by her faith healing presentations.
 According to Nancy Barr Mavity, an early McPherson biographer, the evangelist claimed that when she laid hands on sick or injured persons, they got well because of the power of God in her.
-During a 1916 revival in New York, a woman in advanced stages of rheumatoid arthritis was brought to the altar by friends.
-McPherson laid hands on her and prayed, and the woman apparently walked out of the church without crutches.
+McPherson's first reported successful public faith healing session of another person was in Corona, New York, on Long Island, in 1916.
+A young woman in the advanced stages of rheumatoid arthritis was brought to the altar by friends just as McPherson preached "Jesus Christ is the same yesterday, today and forever".
+McPherson laid her hands upon the woman's head, and the woman left the church that night without crutches.
 McPherson's reputation as a faith healer grew as people came to her by the tens of thousands.
 McPherson's faith-healing practices were extensively covered in the news and were a large part of her early-career success.
-Over time, though, she largely withdrew from faith-healing, but still scheduled weekly and monthly healing sessions which remained popular until her death.
+Over time, she largely withdrew from faith-healing, but still scheduled weekly and monthly healing sessions that remained popular until her death.

+In 1919, Harold left her as he did not enjoy the travelling lifestyle.
+Her mother then joined her and the children on tour.
+She began her faith-healing work the same year.

+McPherson said she experienced several of her own personal faith healing incidents.
+One occurred in 1909, when her broken foot was mended, an event that served to introduce her to the possibilities of the healing power of faith.
+Another was an unexpected recovery from an operation in 1914, where hospital staff expected her to die.
+In 1916, before a gathered revival tent crowd, Aimee experienced swift rejuvenation of blistered skin from a serious flash burn caused by a lamp that had exploded in her face.

+According to Mildred Kennedy, the crowds at the revivals were easily twice as large as McPherson reported in her letters and the healings were not optimistic exaggerations.
+Kennedy said she witnessed visible cancers disappear, the deaf hear, the blind see, and the disabled walk.